Orpius/SDK/docs/UserGuide/index.md

 * **EventRegistry** – Registers an event name that can be used by a remote API to trigger a task.
 The identifier can then be used with a web hook in the system.
 * **Memory** – Allows an agent to add a record of an event or experience to the agents memory store, enabling it to track changes across multiple tasks.
 * **EventTrigger** - Triggers an event that was previously registered.
+* **OperationRelay** - Allows an agent to call an Operation directly; enabling agent-to-agent communication, and facilitates the testing of Operations via the Orpius Console.

 The following **example** shows how a simple instruction can lead the agent to **autonomously** combine **multiple tools** to complete the task.